Jeff Clark, Senior Analyst, GoldSilver.com

 We researched the four biggest crashes in the S&P 500 over the past 100 years.
 We measured the time it took to return to its nominal price—and then calculated the amount of inflation that occurred over that period and measured how long the “real” return took.

 The results are sobering.
-Real recovery times are longer than you think…
+Real recovery times are much longer than many investors are aware…

-This table lists the time it took the S&P 500 to return to its nominal high, and then the time it took to reach that high after adding in inflation.
-The column in red shows how much longer it took to reach the same purchasing power as what the investor had before the crash.
+The following table lists the time it took the S&P 500 to return to its nominal high, and then the time it took to reach that high after adding in inflation.
+The column in red shows how much LONGER it took to reach the same purchasing power as what the investor had before the crash.

-In the three biggest crashes, the additional time it took to regain the same buying power was measured in years.
-In two cases it took seven or more years, in one case over four years.
-Just to get back to even.
+In the three biggest crashes, the additional time it took to regain the same buying power was measured in years (red column).
+In two cases it took seven years or more, and in another case over four years, just to get back to even!

 In other words, even when the nominal price of the S&P climbed back to the prior price, it had taken so long that the proceeds would no longer buy as much.
-Your brokerage statement might show you’re back to even in dollar terms, but in real terms you’d still be underwater.
-It’s a sobering realization, one that dawns on most people only when they go to actually spend the money.
+Your brokerage statement might show the same dollar amount, but the purchasing power of those dollars has significantly eroded.
+It’s a sobering realization, one that doesn’t dawn on most people until they actually spend the money.

 The table doesn’t show it, because daily data is hard to come by, but there’s another period we should mention…

-It’s painfully obvious that the biggest stock market crashes in history have lasted long enough that inflation significantly lengthened a real recovery.
+It’s painfully obvious that the biggest stock market crashes in history were deep enough and lasted long enough that inflation greatly prolonged a recovery in real terms.
 Do stock brokers include this fact when they tout equities and claim “stocks always come back”?
 Clearly they should be.